boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

   ? tc: uint .default 0
 }

-; rate-limit indicates various rates (committed, excess, and peak).
+; Indicates various rates (committed, excess, and peak).
 ; Only CIR/CBS are mandatory to include.

 rate-limit =  {